idlesign/django-oauthost/README.rst

 What's that
 -----------

-*django-oauthost is a reusable application for Django, introducing OAuth2 server.*
+*Reusable application for Django to protect your apps with OAuth 2.0.*

 It allows to guard your application views with OAuth 2.0 in quite a trivial way.